 Virginia Marathon 2022

 I was coming from a very disappointing Toronto Waterfront Marathon, with lots of lessons learned, anxious for another race to put in check those lessons.
-The Virginia Marathon was the next in the agenda, but would it be the one to test my knowledge?
+The Virginia Marathon was the next on the agenda, but would it be the one to test my knowledge?

-Why running a marathon in such remote place?
+Why run a marathon in such a remote place?
 We were just trying to find an excuse to visit relatives in the US.
 After travelling to so many races, running became a must-do attraction anywhere we go these days.
-That’s why we started our planning asking “Is there a race happening soon, close to where they live?
+That’s why we started our planning by asking “Is there a race happening soon, close to where they live?
 Are they free at that time?”.
 Luckily, we got Yes for both questions.

 I felt strong through the whole race, even passing those who passed me at the beginning.
 The tricky part was a 10k straight uphill, from 20k to 30k.
 I kept my pace slow and constant because I knew I had a long downhill on my way back.
-In fact, there were ups and downs through the whole track and my strategy was to slow down when going up and let gravity push me when going down.
+In fact, there were ups and downs throughout the whole track and my strategy was to slow down when going up and let gravity push me when going down.

 Despite the fatigue at the end, it was nowhere near the wall I hit in Toronto.
 I was able to finish strong and even together with my son, who was also finishing his 5k at the same time.
 What a special moment!

 I think some pre-race changes made the difference this time around.
 The day before, we had Japanese food for dinner, instead of pasta.
 It is rich in carbohydrates and sodium.
 Since I lose a lot of sodium through sweating, this food is my choice from now on.
-During the race I was drinking mostly sport drinks, rarely water, and felt great all the time.
+During the race, I was drinking mostly sport-drinks, rarely water, and felt great all the time.
 So I think I have room to drink just water next time.

 Time: 4:22:24